 Coming in at 4th place is the Brita Sport Water Filter Bottle.
 The Brita brand name is well known as they were one of the pioneers in water filtrations systems.
 For 50 years the Brita Company has advertised itself as a family business, providing quality filtration products around the globe.
 Although Brita products are tested and certified by the Water Quality Association as well as NSF, their personal Sport bottle fell a little short of the standards set by the competitor bottles.

-This filter bottle is really just for use in water regulated areas and is advertised to simply give users a better tasting water.
+This ultra light filter bottle is really just for use in water regulated areas and is advertised to simply give users a better tasting water.
 Brita filters use an interesting filter material that is coconut based with an activated carbon filtration system to activate an ion exchange.
-This specialized filter is designed to remove things like cadmium, copper, mercury and chlorine from your rural water.
+This specialized filter is designed to remove things like cadmium, copper, mercury, chlorine, and bacteria from your rural water.

 #5: CamelBak Groove